DUOLabs333/Photopea-Offline/README.md

 # Photopea-Offline
-Download Photopea for Offline Use
+Download Photopea for offline use

 New Link is here: https://git.nixnet.services/DUOLabs333/Photopea-Offline